GavinZhuLei/vue-form-making/README.md

 The FormMaking developed base on [vue](https://github.com/vuejs/vue) and [element-ui](https://github.com/ElemeFE/element), equipts with the latest front-end technology stack, built-in i18n internationalization solution, all of those are aimed at making developmemt simpler, and more efficiently.

+** This project is the base version, and if you need to experience the [Advanced](http://form.making.link), you can go to the advanced version, which provides more components and functionality, add support Vue3. **

 ![](https://cdn.form.making.link/Jietu20200708-202415-HD.gif)

 * [Preview](https://form.making.link/basic-version)